jerryasher/benchmarks/README.md

 - Each **column** = one metric or system detail (e.g., CPU, FPS, time).
 - Timestamp and tool name included in each row.

+## Tests

++ Pester should be installed by
++ Pester tests can be run from the top level directory by

+    Invoke-Pester -Path .\tests\Tests.ps1

++ PyTests should be installed by

++ Pytests can be run by

 # Currently Supported Benchmarks

 * CPU-Z